An Overview of Soybean Seedling Diseases

 CPN-1008

-Soybean seedling diseases are often the cause of reduced stand and can cause significant economic losses on an annual basis.
-Diseased seedlings are often less vigorous and severe stand loss may require replanting of affected areas.
-Seedling diseases are often more prevalent when wet weather occurs soon after planting.
-They are also more common in compacted and poorly drained soils or in areas where seedlings have been injured from herbicides.
+Soybean seedling diseases are often the cause of reduced plant stand and can lead to significant economic losses each year.
+Diseased seedlings are often less vigorous, and severe stand loss may require replanting of affected areas.
+Seedling diseases are most prevalent when wet weather follows planting and are more common in compacted or poorly drained soils, or where seedlings have been injured by herbicides (Figure 1).
+As soybean planting dates continue to shift earlier, the risk of seedling disease development increases.

-Diagnosing seedling diseases in the field can be difficult since the symptoms of various seedling blights are similar, and seedlings often decompose quickly (Figure 1).
-This publication discusses the characteristics of the organisms that cause seedling diseases, describes injury symptoms that may appear similar to these diseases, and briefly addresses how to manage these seedling diseases.
+Diagnosing seedling diseases in the field can be difficult since the symptoms of various seedling blights are similar, and affected seedlings often decompose quickly.
+This publication discusses the characteristics of the major pathogen groups that cause seedling diseases, describes injury symptoms that may resemble these diseases, and briefly addresses how to manage these seedling diseases.

 The soybean seedling diseases that are most commonly observed on soybean are: